Joseph James DeAngelo: 1980

-On March 13, 33-year-old interior designer Charlene Smith and 43-year-old attorney Lyman Smith were found murdered in their Ventura home.
+On March 13, 33-year-old interior designer Charlene Smith and 43-year-old attorney Lyman Smith were murdered in their Ventura home.
 Charlene had also been raped.
 A log from a woodpile on the side of the house was used to bludgeon the victims to death.
-They were discovered three days later by Lyman's 12-year old son when he stopped by to mow the lawn.
+They were discovered three days later by Lyman's 12-year-old son when he stopped by to mow the lawn.
 The bedroom alarm clock was still going off.
 Their wrists and ankles had been bound with drapery cord.
 An unusual Chinese knot, a diamond knot, was used on Charlene's wrists; the same knot was noted in the East Area Rapist attacks, at least one confirmed case of which was publicly known.
 The murderer was, therefore, briefly given the name Diamond Knot Killer.

 On August 19, 24-year-old Keith Eli Harrington and 27-year-old Patrice Anne Harrington were found bludgeoned to death in their home on Cockleshell Drive in Dana Point's Niguel Shores gated community.
 Patrice Harrington had also been raped.
 She was bludgeoned so severely that her face and skull were pulverized.
 Although there was evidence that the Harringtons' wrists and ankles were bound, no murder weapon or ligatures were found at the scene.
 The Harringtons had been married for three months at the time of their deaths.
 Patrice was a pediatric nurse in Irvine, and Keith was a fourth year medical student at UC Irvine.
 He was on course to graduate early in December 1980.
 Keith's brother Bruce later spent nearly $2 million supporting California Proposition 69, authorizing DNA collection from all California felons and certain other criminals.